makgill/deryk/_pages/bitcoin-humour/index.md

 ---

 <h1 class="c1" style="color:red;">Bitcoin Humour File</h1>
-*"Usury is still immoral and slavery is still moral or immoral in the same conditions as it always was." — Luke Dashjr, Bitcoin Core Developer updated*
+*"Usury is still immoral and slavery is still moral or immoral in the same conditions as it always was." — Luke Dashjr, Bitcoin Core Developer*

 ### [It only took 37 seconds for two bitcoin 'celebs' to start fighting on a cruise ship](https://makgill.github.io/bitcoin-shame/coinsbank)